Thick hyperbolic 3-manifolds with bounded rank: Simplicial ruled surfaces

 \begin{lem}[PNC metrics on link complements] For all $\delta$ there are $\kappa^-\leq \kappa^+ <0$ as follows.
 Suppose $\Lambda\subset M$ is a hyperbolically $\delta$-separated geodesic link in a complete Riemannian 3-manifold $(M,\rho_0)$.
 Then the manifold $M\setminus\Lambda$ admits a complete Riemannian metric $\rho$ with the following properties: \begin{enumerate} \item the sectional curvature of $\rho$ is between $\kappa^-$ and $\kappa^+$ on $\CN_{\delta}(\Lambda)$. \item the metrics $\rho$ and $\rho_0$ agree outside of $\CN_{\delta}(\Lambda)$, \item the ends of $(M\setminus \Lambda,\rho)$ corresponding to the components of $\Lambda$ have neighborhoods on which $\rho$ is hyperbolic. \end{enumerate} \end{lem}

 In the literature one can find numerous constructions of negatively curved metrics in the complement of a geodesic link; see for instance Kojima \cite[Theorem 1.2.1]{Kojimadeformations} (using an argument of Kerckhoff) and Agol~\cite{agol2002volume}.
 The idea is to work in polar coordinates around $\Lambda$ and stretch the metric in the radial direction to create a cusp.
-We leave the proof of Lemma \ref{neg-metric} to the reader.
+In particular, Kojima's computations imply the lemma above.
+While his input is a hyperbolic cone manifold, the computation is local, so applies in the setting above.
+Choosing his unspecified functions $\phi,\psi$ appropriately, one can ensure that the resulting manifold has hyperbolic cusps as in (3).
+Also, he only proves that his metric is negatively curved, but if we have arranged the cusps to be eventually hyperbolic, a uniform sectional curvature bound comes just from a compactness argument.

+Also, the reader may wonder why we are assuming the metric on $M$ is hyperbolic in a neighborhood of $\Lambda$.
+While hyperbolicity is essential in the explicit metric deformations discussed above, one can probably start with a general manifold of pinched negative curvature, take a $\delta$-separated link $\Lambda \subset M$, perturb the metric in a neighborhood of $\Lambda$ to be hyperbolic using the techniques of \S 3 of Hou \cite{hou2003critical}, and then apply Lemma \ref{neg-metric}.
+However, for this to be useful one would need to control the tube radius of $\Lambda$ \emph{after} perturbation, which we couldn't easily do using Hou's argument.
+In fact, in the definition of a product region in \S \ref{sec: WPR} below, we assume that product regions are hyperbolic, and this assumption could be removed if we had a version of Lemma \ref{neg-metric} that worked without any hyperbolicity assumption in $M$.

 The following theorem plays a crucial role in this paper.

 \begin{sat}[Shrinkwrapping onto links] Let $ M$ be a $3$-manifold with a complete metric $\rho_0$ of pinched negative curvature and let $\Lambda\subset M$ be a hyperbolically $\delta$-separated geodesic link.
 Suppose that $S$ is a closed orientable surface of genus at least $2$ and that is a $\pi_1$-injective map.
 Fix a complete negatively curved metric $\rho$ on $M\setminus \Lambda$ such that the metrics $\rho$ and $\rho_0$ agree outside of $\CN_{\delta}(\Lambda)$.
 Then $h$ is homotopic in $M \setminus \Lambda$ to a minimizing simplicial ruled surface and if there is a simple closed curve $\gamma \subset S$ such that $h(\gamma)$ is homotopically trivial in $M$, we can take $f(S) \cap \CN_{\delta}(\Lambda) \neq \emptyset$. \end{sat}